-In July 2014, the IASB published the final version of IFRS 9 "Financial Instruments" which introduced new classification requirements, new measurement requirements and a new hedge accounting model.
-The final version of the Standard replaces earlier versions of IFRS 9 and completes the IASB's project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
+In November 2009 and October 2010, the IASB issued IFRS 9 "Financial Instruments" representing the first phase of the IASB's three phase project to replace IAS 39 "Financial Instruments: Recognition and Measurement".
+The first phase defines the accounting of financial instruments that mainly requires the measurement at either the amortized cost or the fair value.
 The effective date of IFRS 9 for the Company is February 1st, 2018.
-The Company is currently assessing the impact on its consolidated financial statements of this new pronouncement.

 On May 28, 2014, the IASB issued IFRS 15 "Revenue from Contracts with Customers".
 The objective of this standard is to remove inconsistencies and weaknesses in existing revenue recognition standards by providing clear principles for revenue recognition.
 The effective date of IFRS 15 for the Company is February 1st, 2017.
-The Company is currently assessing the impact on its consolidated financial statements of this new pronouncement.

-The IASB issued other standards or amendment to existing standards which are not expected to have a significant impact on the Company's financial statements.
+The IASB issued other standards which are not expected to have a significant impact on the Company's financial statements.